MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-wifi-connection-failures-from-the-top-95-percent-of-device-ap-pairs.md

 ---
-title: Connection failure rate of top 95 percent of device/AP pairs – All
+title: Percent of wi-fi connection failures, from the top 95 percent of device and access-point pairs
 description: The measure aggregates telemetry from a 7-day sliding window into a percentage of instances where a device fails to connect to an access point ms.topic: article ms.date: 05/20/2019